Rautenstrauch-Joest Museum

 The Rautenstrauch-Joest Museum is a museum of ethnography in Cologne, Germany.
 It was reopened in 2010.
 The museum arose from a collection of over 3500 items belonging to ethnographer Wilhelm Joest.
 After his death in 1897, the collection was left to his sister Adele Rautenstrauch.

-In 2018, the Rautenstrauch-Joest Museum returned a tattooed Maori skull, which had been in its collection for 110 years, to a delegation representing the Museum of New Zealand Te Papa Tongarewa in Wellington; the skull was purchased in 1908 by the first director of the Rautenstrauch Joest Museum, Willy Foy, from a London dealer.
+In 2018, the Rautenstrauch-Joest Museum returned a tattooed Māori skull, which had been in its collection for 110 years, to a delegation representing the Museum of New Zealand Te Papa Tongarewa in Wellington; the skull was purchased in 1908 by the first director of the Rautenstrauch Joest Museum, Willy Foy, from a London dealer.

+In 2021 the museum held RESIST!
+The Art of Resistance, an experimental decolonial exhibition featuring activists and artists from the Global South diaspora.